 Semionova is a Guest Artist with Mikhailovsky Ballet.

 Semionova made her debut with ABT in 2011 dancing Kitri in Don Quixote and Odette-Odile in Swan Lake.
-Her repertoire with the Company also includes Terpsichore in Apollo, Nikiya in La Bayadère, Myrta in Giselle, Tatiana in Onegin, Juliet in Romeo and Juliet, Sylvia in Sylvia, the second movement of Symphony in C and a leading role in The Leaves Are Fading.
+Her repertoire with the Company also includes Terpsichore in Apollo, Nikiya in La Bayadère, Myrta in Giselle, Tatiana in Onegin, Juliet in Romeo and Juliet, Nocturne and Mazurka in Les Sylphides, Sylvia in Sylvia, the second movement of Symphony in C and leading roles in Bach Partita, The Leaves Are Fading and Theme and Variations.

 She created a leading role in Symphony #9.